Twisted conjugacy classes in Lie groups: Introduction

 {\bf \Cref{upper}.} \emph{The group of invertible $n\times n$ upper triangular real matrices has topological $R_\infty$-property for every $n\ge 2$.}

-Using \Cref{Oddsolv}, we also show that solvable (non-nilpotent) Lie groups $\R^*\ltimes\R$ and $\R\ltimes\R$ have this property (see \Cref{axpb}).
-But $\mathbb{S}^1\ltimes\R^2$ does not have this property (see \Cref{r-finite}).
+For the group as in \Cref{upper}, its quotient group modulo its center also has topological $R_\infty$-property (see \Cref{pbn}).
+The solvable (non-nilpotent) Lie groups $\R^*\ltimes\R$ and $\R\ltimes\R$ have topological $R_\infty$-property (see \Cref{axpb}).
+But $\mathbb{S}^1\ltimes\R^2$ and certain groups of the form $\R\ltimes\R^2$ do not have this property (see \Cref{non-ex}).
 We also show that the Walnut group has this property (see \Cref{walnut}).